Coming August 4th, 2020: Calling Bullshit: The Art of Skepticism in a Data-Driven World, by Carl Bergstrom and Jevin West. Pre-order now.

 Bullshit involves language, statistical figures, data graphics, and other forms of presentation intended to persuade by impressing and overwhelming a reader or listener, with a blatant disregard for truth and logical coherence.

-Calling bullshit is a speech act in which one publicly repudiates something objectionable.
+Calling bullshit is a performative utterance, a speech act in which one publicly repudiates something objectionable.
 The scope of targets is broader than bullshit alone.
 You can call bullshit on bullshit, but you can also call bullshit on lies, treachery, trickery, or injustice.

 In this course we will teach you how to spot the former and effectively perform the latter.